 Probably the most common form of rights denial around the world is the denial of human rights to indigenous people.
 This month's photo was taken in Bolivia — one of the few countries left in the world where indigenous people form the majority of the population.
 This school-aged, indigenous girl is just one of many there who are denied the right to education because of poverty.
 Perhaps that is partly why Bolivians returned to power last month the Movement Towards Socialism party of former, indigenous president Evo Morales.

 It can be difficult to understand how the world functions in the face of all this denial.
 But there is something that we deny at our peril: science.
 Last month SpaceX twice successfully launched communications satellites into orbit as part of their project to bring Internet access to remote parts of the world.
 Nokia, though, announced it will soon establish cellular network-based communications infrastructure in an even more remote place — the moon.
 NASA successfully landed on an asteroid and is bringing samples back to Earth.
 While there are, doubtless, those who deny that any of these events happened and that the science behind them does not exist, hopefully the rest of us know that only science can make such advancement possible.
-Are we willing to allow anyone to arbitrate the denial of that for us?If you enjoyed reading this opinion editorial, please consider "buying us a coffee" to help us cover the cost of hosting our web site.
+Are we willing to allow anyone to arbitrate the denial of that for us?If you enjoyed reading this month's opinion editorial, please consider supporting independent, advertising-free journalism by buying us a coffee to help us cover the cost of hosting our web site.
+Please click on the link or scan the QR code.
 Thanks!